 HMS K13 was a steam-propelled, First World War, K class submarine of the Royal Navy.
 She sank in a fatal accident during sea trials in early 1917 killing a number of the crew.

 This commemorative sign tells the amazing story of the subsequent rescue.

 This decade sees important anniversaries for both world wars and there has been a marked interest in commemorative signage for both wars.
 They are highly evocative and moving stories and we are honored to have been able to participate in these projects.

-Kokoda Track – due for completion April 2016 interpretive signage is being developed for the trackhead at Owers’ Corner.
+Kokoda Track interpretive signage was developed for the trackhead at Owers’ Corner.
 Over time additional signage and stories will be rolled out along the track.
 The focus of these stories is the shared history of Papuans, New Guineans and Australian’s during this war.

-Jenny Kerr Memorial Sign – tells the tragic story of a Woodstock local girl and her death at Banka Island during WW2
+The Jenny Kerr Memorial Sign tells the tragic story of a Woodstock local girl and her death at Banka Island during WW2.

-Cowra’s Railway Soldiers – commemorates soldiers from both wars who lost their lives serving their country
+Cowra’s Railway Soldiers signage commemorates soldiers from both wars who lost their lives serving their country